 First, you must make sure that you document everything.
 There is a saying that if you don’t document it, it is like it never happened.
 You do not want to be accused of unfairly or inappropriately firing an employee, so you need to document evidence supporting your reasons for firing the employee.

 For example, you might want to create a paper trail of mistakes, employee evaluation forms, issues, and past failures by the employee.
-Of course, you should also give the employee an opportunity to improve if he or she has not done anything to harm the company intentionally.
+Of course, you should also give the employee an opportunity to improve if they have not done anything to harm the company intentionally.

 You must schedule a meeting with the employee to terminate them in person.
 You need to think carefully about how this process will take place.
 Ideally, it should be done privately, but you might want a witness to sit in on the termination meeting and support your version of the events.

 When the meeting takes place, be open and honest with the employee.
-State why the meeting is taking place, and inform the employee of why he or she is being fired.
+State why the meeting is taking place, and inform the employee of why being fired.
 If the employee is owed a severance package (including unused vacation), explain the severance package and final paycheck in detail, and answer any questions the employee might have to the best of your ability.

-If you feel it is appropriate to do so, thank the employee for his or her service, and consider providing options or guidance for future directions the employee might take in his or her career.
+If you feel it appropriate, thank the employee for his or her service and consider offering options or guidance for future career directions.

 You can tailor the above steps to meet the needs of your specific situation, but there are also several common mistakes to avoid.